markjacksonfishing/katacoda/secure/secure-psp-advanced/finish.md

 Conclusions
 ---

-During this lab we have seen how Sysdig Secure can help you generating and simulating your PSPs.
+In this scenario we have covered all the required steps you need to take in order to use k8s PSPs capabilities in a production environment.
+You have learnt how to use Sysdig PSP Advisor to ease this process without compromising its availability and normal functioning, you generating and simulating your PSPs.

 While the consecuences of appliying a PSP to a production cluster could be problematic, Sysdig PSP Advisor provides a dry-run environment to avoid it.
 With this tool you can have the optimal PSP for your cluster before putting it into production.
 As easy as droping your deployment file into Sysdig Secure.